mieweb/docs/content/functions/scheduling/appt-types-tab.md

 4. At the top-right of the page, select <strong>Add Multiple Templates</strong>.
 The <em>Add Multiple Templates</em> section appears.
     ![](../appt-types-tab.assets/e30e9df46e140f828a32288c32b31b89.png)
 5. In the <em>Appointment Type</em> field, do the following to select one or more appointment types:
-    1. To create appointment templates based on all appointment types, select <strong>Select All</strong>.
+    a.
+To create appointment templates based on all appointment types, select <strong>Select All</strong>.
-    2. To clear selected appointment types, select <strong>Un-Select All</strong>.
+    b.
+To clear selected appointment types, select <strong>Un-Select All</strong>.
-    3. To search for an appointment type, type its name in the field.
+    c.
+To search for an appointment type, type its name in the field.
 The system displays matching appointment types in the menu.
-    4. Select one or more <strong>appointment types</strong>.
+    d.
+Select one or more <strong>appointment types</strong>.
 6. In the <em>Resource</em> field, do the following to select one or more resources:
-    1. To create appointment templates including all resources, select <strong>Select All</strong>.
+    a.
+To create appointment templates including all resources, select <strong>Select All</strong>.
-    2. To clear selected resources, select <strong>Un-Select All</strong>.
+    b.
+To clear selected resources, select <strong>Un-Select All</strong>.
-    3. To search for a resource, type its name in the field.
+    c.
+To search for a resource, type its name in the field.
 The system displays matching resources in the menu.
-    4. Select one or more <strong>resources</strong>.
+    d.
+Select one or more <strong>resources</strong>.
 7. In the <em>Location</em> field, do the following to select one or more locations:
-    1. To create appointment templates including all locations, select <strong>Select All</strong>.
+    a.
+To create appointment templates including all locations, select <strong>Select All</strong>.
-    2. To clear selected locations, select <strong>Un-Select All</strong>.
+    b.
+To clear selected locations, select <strong>Un-Select All</strong>.
-    3. To search for a location, type its name in the field.
+    c.
+To search for a location, type its name in the field.
 The system displays matching locations in the menu.
-    4. Select one or more <strong>locations</strong>.
+    d.
+Select one or more <strong>locations</strong>.
 8. Select the <strong>Create Templates</strong> button.
 If the selected appointment types, resources, and locations do not conflict with existing appointment templates, the system creates and displays the new appointment templates in the list of appointment type templates.
 Otherwise, the system indicates one or more appointment type templates exists and does not overwrite them.

 ## Editing appointment type templates